jbfavre/trafficserver/doc/admin-guide/plugins/lua.en.rst

 **context:** do_remap/do_os_response or do_global_* or later

-**description:** This function can be used to tell if the transaction is websocket
+**description:** This function can be used to tell if the transacton is websocket

 Here is an example: